plibither8/markdown-new-tab/README.md

 5. The extension should be loaded now and the 'New Tab' page should be Markdown New Tab. 🎉

 ### Testing in Firefox
-In Firefox the extension can be installed temporarely until you restart the browser.
+In Firefox the extension can be installed temporarily until you restart the browser.
 To do so:
 1. enter "about:debugging" in the URL bar
 2. click "Load Temporary Add-on"
 3. open the extension's directory in your local repo and select [dist/manifest.json](markdown-new-tab/dist/manifest.json)